deptofdefense/dds.mil/content/posts/2020-06-“we-the-people”-form-the-government-we-need.md

 title: “We the People” Form the Government We Need
 date: 2020-06-29T15:35:26.996Z
 image: kevin-4thofjuly.png
-summary: Outgoing bureaucracy hacker Kevin Carter learned to put people over process during his years of public service with DDS.
+summary: "Outgoing bureaucracy hacker Kevin Carter reflects on his “nerd tour of duty” with DDS, learning to put people over process in service of everyday citizens and our military community. "
 ---
 Whether serendipity or providence, July 4th is my final day as a federal employee with the Defense Digital Service.